 All this performance is encased in a 10.8mm finely brushed case with a polished finish.
 It also comes with the Dia-Shield protective coating for added durability.
 It features silvertone hour markers, with a white dial and blue hands, creating a luxurious look.

 Like the Datejust, its date display is found at the 3 o’clock position.
-It comes with a high-quality stainless steel bracelet which can be opened and closed using a deployant clasp and a dual push-button release.
-The sapphire crystal and the Hardlex exhibition back is not only scratch-resistant but also lets you enjoy the watch’s movement in action.
-It also eliminates the need to decide between which is better: sapphire crystal or Hardlex, because you get both.
-Plus, it is water-resistant for 100 meters.
+It comes with a high-quality stainless steel bracelet that can be opened and closed using a deployant clasp and a dual push-button release.
+The sapphire crystal and the Hardlex exhibition back are not only scratch-resistant but also lets you enjoy the watch’s movement in action.

 Oris Big Crown Original Pointer Date Automatic